Benefits of a Dietetic Internship

 - Wide variety of affiliated rotation sites.
 Intern preferences used to select sites.

-- Culturally and intellectually vibrant, yet rural, picturesque, location
+- Culturally and intellectually vibrant, also rural, picturesque location

-- Seminars approximately 3 times per month on Fridays
+- DI Seminars approximately 2-3 times per month on Fridays

 - Interns are required to submit abstracts for poster presentations at Regional and National Meetings.